menhaj007/reach_mastermind/README.md

         }
     }
 ```
-- Visit this link for more information:
+- Visit this link for more information =>
   -- https://zetcode.com/db/mysqljava/#:~:text=To%20connect%20to%20MySQL%20in%20Java%2C%20MySQL%20provides,does%20not%20rely%20on%20the%20MySQL%20client%20libraries.
 ```
 CREATE database mastermind;
 use mastermind;
 ```
-5. create tables;
+5. Create the following tables;
 ```
 CREATE TABLE computer_feedback(
     id INT PRIMARY KEY NOT NULL AUTO_INCREMENT,